percona/pmm/docs/using/backup.md

 ## Supported setups

+**- MySQL database server with support for:**

+  - Creating and restoring physical backups
+  - Storing backups to Amazon S3-compatible object storage

 **- MongoDB replica set setups (GA) with support for:**

-  -  Storing backups on Amazon S3 and on mounted filesystem
+  -  Storing backups on Amazon S3-compatible object storageand on mounted filesystem
   -  Creating and restoring Logical snapshot backups
   -  Creating and restoring Physical snapshot backups.
 This is only available with Percona Server for MongoDB and requires post-restore actions.
-  - Creating logical PITR backups both locally and on S3.
-Restoring logical PITR backups from S3.
+  - Creating logical PITR backups both locally and on S3-compatible object storage.
+Restoring logical PITR backups from S3-compatible object storage.

    For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md).